 The wide commercial application of silicon, and the existing infrastructure built around the semiconductor industry, would drive down the cost of building detectors based on silicon substrates.
 Silicon’s high-volume production and large format make silicon wafers an attractive alternative to Cadmium Zinc Telluride wafers.

-Small-scale, precious and expensive Cadmium Zinc Telluride wafers made infrared technology possible in the 1980s.
+Small-scale, precious and expensive Cadmium Zinc Telluride wafers are in standard use now.
 Raytheon’s novel technique deposits light-sensitive material onto silicon substrates while maintaining high vacuum throughout the multi-step process.
 The material growth is done with molecular beam epitaxy, a technique common to the semiconductor industry and pivotal to moving beyond the constraints inherent in the standard infrared detector technology.

 The RIT-Raytheon device will have broad wavelength coverage that extends from the optical to the infrared in standard-sized arrays of 1,024 by 1,024 pixels or 2,048 by 2,048 pixels and will scale upward to 14,000 by 14,000 pixels.
 This leap reflects the Center for Detector’s strategic goal to build and use advanced astronomical instrumentation, Figer says.